-Would you recommend to go to a wilderness ranch to learn English, and why?
+Would you recommend going to a wilderness ranch to learn English, and why?

 What was a typical day like at the ranch?

-From the first day on I was involved in the ranch life.
+From the first day on I was involved in ranch life.
 I learned how to drive a tractor and got to teach others how to drive.
-I learned how to saddle a horse and afterwards gave riding orientations to new guests.
-To combine classroom learning with practical ranch life made this learning experience so special.
+I learned how to saddle a horse and afterward gave riding orientations to new guests.
+Combining classroom learning with practical ranch life made this learning experience so special.

 So, how did you become to be a horse guide?

 I came to the ranch as an ESL student to improve my English for two months.
 At the end of my study time, I was offered to do a two weeks horse guide school.
 I learned how to shoe horses, how to pack, different knots, and the basics required to be a horse guide.
 I experienced difficult trails riding through mountain ranges past waterfalls and through meadows covered with wild potatoes and tiger lilies.
 We jumped creeks, rode over fallen trees, and through deep snow to the frozen lakes.
 I got to experience horse camping and campfire cooking.